-- When you have cleaned the hat, allow it to dry "molded" so that it retains its original shape.
+- Allow the hat to dry "molded" so that it retains its original shape.
 You may ball up a towel for "the head" and wrap a rubber band around the brim to reinforce the intended shape.

-If the deep-set stains are resistant to cleaning and if your baseball cap has lingering smells, a hot water bath is the final effort to rid the fabric of the bacteria causing the stink.
-Here's what to do:
+If the deep-set stains are resistant to cleaning and if your baseball cap has lingering smells, a hot water bath is recommended to rid fabric of the bacteria causing the stink.

 - Fill a pot of water on the range with a few drops of detergent or a teaspoon each of borax and washing soda.

-- Once the solution has heated but before it boils, submerge the baseball cap and allow it to soak for 5 minutes.
+- Once the solution has heated, but before it boils, submerge the cap, and allow it to soak for 5 minutes.
 You may want to do this twice if the water is very dirty after the first soak.